codahale/veil-java/README.md

 AES-256-CTR for confidentiality, HMAC-SHA-512/256 for authentication, X448 for key agreement, HKDF-SHA-512/256 for key derivation, and SHA-512/256 for integrity.

-AES-CTR and HMAC were selected for their indistinguishability from random noise.
-Polynomial authenticators like GCM and Poly1305 have internal biases.

 ## Key Agreement

 Shared secrets are generated using X448 ECDH, then HKDF-SHA-512/256 is used to derive a 64-byte key.